Legobot/Legobot/docs/BASICS.md

     path: legos.TestingConnector
    ```
 6. Setup a basic `chatbot.py` file and put the token in it.
-   Here is a mimumal example:
+   Here is a minimal example:
    ```python
    from pathlib import Path
    from Legobot.Chatbot import Chatbot